mk-muzzammil/Project-Using-HTML-CSS-JS-Products-Search-and-Filter-JS-practise-Project-/README.md

 ![Product Search and Filter App](./images/p5.png)

 This repository contains a Product Search and Filter web application built using HTML, CSS, and JavaScript.
-The app fetches product data from an API (https://fakestoreapi.com/products) and allows users to search for products and apply real-time filters.
+The app fetches product data from an API (https://fakestoreapi.com/products) and allows users to search for products and apply real-time filters.BY this you will learn about how you will make filters like you see in most websites .

 ## How to Use